 How to moisturize 4c hair daily

-So what I found is actually that you do not need to moisturize your 4c hair daily.
+With that said, what I found is actually that you do not need to wash your 4c hair daily!
 Or to be more specific, you want to incorporate a 4c hair care regimen that will keep your hair moisturized for days after you washed or co-washed it.
-That way you allow your scalp to produce your natural oils and don’t clog up your follicles.

 Steam your hair